parsiya/bug-diaries/README.md

 1. Clone the repository.
 2. Setup Open JDK 11.
 3. Setup Gradle.
-    1. Use the instructions at: https://gradle.org/install/; Or
+    1. Use the instructions at: https://gradle.org/install/
-    2. Run the following command to get the binary:
+4. If you prefer the Wrapper:
     1. *nix: `./gradlew wrapper --gradle-version=6.0.1 --distribution-type=bin`
     2. Windows: `gradlew.bat wrapper --gradle-version=6.0.1 --distribution-type=bin`
-4. Run `gradle bigjar`
+5. Run `gradle bigjar` or `gradlew[.bat] bigjar` (if you use the Wrapper).
-5. The newly built jar file will be at [release/BugDiaries-all.jar](release/BugDiaries-all.jar).
+6. The newly built jar file will be at [release/BugDiaries-all.jar](release/BugDiaries-all.jar).

-6. Optionally, open the directory in Visual Studio Code and use `Ctrl+Shift+B`.
+## Development
 For more information about my development process (and debugging Burp extensions), please see the following blog post:

 * https://parsiya.net/blog/2019-12-02-developing-and-debugging-java-burp-extensions-with-visual-studio-code/

-# Capabilities
+# Features

 ## Adding a New Bug